 Are the services of Goldstein, Buckley, Cechman, Rice & Purtz expensive?

 Our firm utilizes the standard contingency fee contract established by the Florida Bar.
 Your initial consultation is free in personal injury and wrongful death matters.
 In Florida, attorneys who handle personal injury claims are paid on a contingency basis.
 This means that you don’t have to pay anything unless and until we obtain a recovery of your behalf.
 Our fees will be deducted from your settlement or award.
 If there is no recovery, personal injury attorneys don’t get paid.

 Why must I pay “costs” in my case?

 In Florida, a lawyer or law firm is not permitted to obtain a financial interest in the client’s case.
-To insure this does not happen, Florida Bar rules governing the conduct of lawyers allows a law firm to advance the costs of a case or litigation, but the client must remain responsible to the law firm to reimburse the costs of the matter.
+To ensure this does not happen, Florida Bar rules governing the conduct of lawyers allows a law firm to advance the costs of a case or litigation, but the client must remain responsible to the law firm to reimburse the costs of the matter.
 In personal injury cases, our firm advances all costs associated with handling the case.
 We are then reimbursed when a recovery is made on behalf of the client.